elmtree-askmo/cloudcannon-app/content/learn/architecture/how-can-sustainable-design-practices-be-integrated-into-interior-design-to-benefit-both-the-community-and-the-environment.md

 url: /learn/architecture/questions/how-can-sustainable-design-practices-be-integrated-into-interior-design-to-benefit-both-the-community-and-the-environment
 score: -1.0
 related_article1:
-    id: 169409
+    id: 169412
-    title: What are some innovations in modern architectural design that have emerged recently?
+    title: >-
+        How does architectural design serve as a corporate identity, and what are some successful examples?
     subject: Architecture
-    url: /learn/architecture/questions/what-are-some-innovations-in-modern-architectural-design-that-have-emerged-recently
+    url: /learn/architecture/questions/how-does-architectural-design-serve-as-a-corporate-identity-and-what-are-some-successful-examples
 related_article2:
-    id: 169400
+    id: 169399
-    title: How does color integration enhance community engagement in architectural design?
+    title: >-
+        What are the key elements of iconic architectural design as demonstrated in the Sugamo Shinkin Bank case study?
     subject: Architecture
-    url: /learn/architecture/questions/how-does-color-integration-enhance-community-engagement-in-architectural-design
+    url: /learn/architecture/questions/what-are-the-key-elements-of-iconic-architectural-design-as-demonstrated-in-the-sugamo-shinkin-bank-case-study
 related_article3:
-    id: 169412
+    id: 169401
-    title: How does architectural design serve as a corporate identity, and what are some successful examples?
+    title: >-
+        In what ways can architectural design contribute to corporate identity and branding?
     subject: Architecture
-    url: /learn/architecture/questions/how-does-architectural-design-serve-as-a-corporate-identity-and-what-are-some-successful-examples
+    url: /learn/architecture/questions/in-what-ways-can-architectural-design-contribute-to-corporate-identity-and-branding
 related_article4:
-    id: 169414
+    id: 169415
+    title: >-
-    title: What are some key terms in interior design that are essential for understanding design concepts?
+        What are some major exhibitions and design weeks that focus on architecture and design?
     subject: Architecture
-    url: /learn/architecture/questions/what-are-some-key-terms-in-interior-design-that-are-essential-for-understanding-design-concepts
+    url: /learn/architecture/questions/what-are-some-major-exhibitions-and-design-weeks-that-focus-on-architecture-and-design
 related_article5:
-    id: 169407
+    id: 169413
-    title: What are the key influences of traditional Japanese design on modern architecture?
+    title: >-
+        What are the key considerations in designing office and facility spaces to enhance functionality and aesthetics?
     subject: Architecture
-    url: /learn/architecture/questions/what-are-the-key-influences-of-traditional-japanese-design-on-modern-architecture
+    url: /learn/architecture/questions/what-are-the-key-considerations-in-designing-office-and-facility-spaces-to-enhance-functionality-and-aesthetics
 ---

 &nbsp;